dsn-nimbus/amd/README.md

-This repository contains documents describing the high-level design of Alt-Design
+This repository contains documents describing the high-level design of Alt-Design.